Wharf Street – 1200 Block

 - BC Archives photo I-02227 – interior of 1221 Wharf Street, 1950.
 Photographer: Duncan Macphail

 This building at 1215-1221 Wharf Street was built in 1892 for James Yates, a major property owner in 19th century Victoria.
 Apart from this frontage on Wharf Street, it also included a small brick warehouse which still fronts onto Commercial Alley, which runs between Yates Street and Bastion Square immediately behind this building.
 The architect who designed this building is believed to have been John Teague, although that cannot be stated with certainty.
-John Teague is known to have designed 1244-1252 Wharf Street for James Yates in 1882.
+John Teague is known to have designed 1244-1252 Wharf Street -just across Wharf Street to the north – for James Yates in 1882.

 The building’s occupancy history shows the development of this area.